Writing poetry is an alternative form of self-expression for Audrey. " It's how I release my deepest thoughts and emotions."

 We can develop patience, like any other skill, such as learning to play a musical instrument.
-We have to work at it, practice and be aware of the times we are impatient.
+We have to work at it, practice, and be aware of the times we are impatient.

 One of our best teachers for learning patience is mother nature.
 She teaches us to allow time for things to unfold as described in the following poem.

-Allow Time for Things to Unfold
+Nature's Secret.
+Allowing Time for Things to Unfold

 Patience, the necessary ingredient to complete all tasks

-The trees grow as they want to
+The trees grow in spurts

 Each creature lives by its cycles

-Impatience is alien to nature
+Impatience is alien to nature.

 Patience matters in all of life